 Divorce is one of the hardest things to go through despite being very common.
 You don’t choose to divorce when you get married!
 “So whatever you feel when you split up is justified,” says psychologist Paul Jenkins.

-“Treating your emotions like normal feelings towards an abnormal episode will help you feel less crazy about it.”
+“Treating your emotions like normal feelings toward an abnormal episode will help you feel less crazy about it.”
 In a nutshell, cut yourself some slack as you plan your life after divorce.
 In Marsha’s case, for instance, it was her inability to sit with her emotions that was getting in the way of her efforts to rebuild life after divorce.